Feature #1036

 I confirm that using the 'prod2’ and 'South_50h’ I get much better results.
 I will post pull distributions once they have a sufficient number of samples.

-#35 Updated by Knödlseder Jürgen almost 9 years ago
+#35 Updated by Knödlseder Jürgen over 9 years ago

 • Status changed from In Progress to Closed